yusupovna1403/string_indexing_homework/README.md

 ## Index08

-  A string of length five is given.
-Return the index of the "*" character, return False if not present.
+Find the index of the '*' character.
+If the character is not present, return False.
+The length of the string is five.

 **Example 1:**